btskinner/btskinner.github.io/index.md

 <img class="centerpic" src="{{ site.baseurl }}/images/btskinner_2.jpg"
 style="width: 300px;"/>

-I am an assistant professor of higher education and policy at the University of Florida.
-I am also an affiliate of the Institute of Higher Education at the University of Florida.
+I am an assistant professor of higher education and policy with an affiliation in the Institute of Higher Education at the University of Florida.

 My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine